Check out Penrose’s newest collection – board games!

 - Semester-long checkout of Penrose Library books.
 This does not extend to books borrowed via Summit or interlibrary loan.

-- Year-long use of a locker in the library—Very handy if you don’t want to carry three dozen books around with you all the time.
+- Semester-long use of a locker in the library, renewable in December for spring semester—Very handy if you don’t want to carry three dozen books around with you all the time.
 (Please make sure all the books in your locker are actually checked out to you.)

 To apply for a locker and semester-long check out rights, please fill out our Senior Privileges form (PDF).